joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

-Especially you guys should have realized that, because so many instances of Windows software try to do so much stupid stuff (think 300 MB printer "drivers"), it'd be much better to give all software by default less privileges to mess up the system (read my previous poin on Windows breaking from time to time).
+Especially you guys should have realized that, because so many instances of Windows software try to do so much stupid stuff (think 300 MB printer "drivers"), it'd be much better to give all software by default less privileges to mess up the system (read my previous point on Windows breaking from time to time).

 p.s.